engineyard/engineyard/README.md

 #### ey ssh

 If a command is supplied, it will be run, otherwise a session will be opened.
 The application master is used for environments with clusters.
-Option --all requires a command to be supplied and runs it on all servers.
+Option `--all` requires a command to be supplied and runs it on all servers.

 Note: this command is a bit picky about its ordering.
-To run a command with arguments on all servers, like "rm -f /some/file", you need to order it like so:
+To run a command with arguments on all servers, like `rm -f /some/file`, you need to order it like so:

     $ ey ssh "rm -f /some/file" -e my-environment --all